HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 * media people

 D. The toronto budget project workgroup itself including
-* the client user group (representatives of the users from above): to assist with strategic planning, and subsequently user acceptance testing, and ongoing feedback to the development team
+* the client user team (representatives of the users from above): to assist with strategic planning, and subsequently user acceptance testing, and ongoing feedback to the development team
 * the development team, including project lead, developers, testers, and architect
 * the open data source team, to provide reliable, consistent, up to date raw budget data inputs